 Fighting fire with fire just makes more fire.
 There’s a different way

-Outpatient treatment is effective, by and large, because it’s highly customizable.
+Outpatient treatment can be effective when it’s highly customized and when the client is engaged in the process.
 The modern outpatient treatment center takes care in understanding the individual’s needs, addiction history and motivations.
 Some addicted individuals use outpatient treatment because they suffer from mild substance abuse.
-Others, meanwhile, may turn to outpatient addiction treatment to follow up on inpatient care.
+Others, meanwhile, may turn to outpatient addiction treatment as a continuation of treatment from inpatient care.

 Outpatient Treatment: More Effective Than You Think